In this article:

 Most probably due to a minor bug, it seems that the MAC table is considered full at 8189 entries instead of 8192.
 However, full still means full: the ARL should still fail to store any supplementary entry and the CAM overflow attack should still be successful.

-Second difference: the aging-time setting is not honored
+Second difference: the aging-time

-By default, MAC entries should remain the MAC address table for at least 5 minutes (=300 seconds), as defined by the aging-time setting:
+By default, MAC entries should remain the MAC address table for at least 5

-Mac address aging time 300
+SW1#show mac-address-table aging-time Mac address aging time 300

 However, in real gear the whole process behind this parameter is implemented in hardware, and this setting is currently simply ignored by Dynamips’ implementation of the NM-16ESW module.